javierarce/glitchub/README.md

 18. In your dev machine, add a dummy test file (like `hello.txt`) and commit it.
 19. Push the changes with `git push`.

-If everything is ok, your glitch project should be updated and a hello.text file should apper in the list of files.
-If you don't see the file, checkout the log of your glitch project and open an issue here.
+If everything is ok, your glitch project should be updated and a `hello.txt` file should appear in the list of files.
+If you don't see it, checkout the log of your glitch project.

-### Updating your project from github to glitch
+## Updating your project from github to glitch

 This should be the default method of updating your project.
 Develop in your dev machine, commit the changes and do a `git push`

-### Updating your project from glitch to github
+## Updating your project from glitch to github

 If you change something in glitch, you'll need to first export your project to github and then merge the `glitch` branch with your master branch.